CICISUN/persona/README.md

-# persona

-Personal Website published at [here](http://bingjiesun.github.io/)
+personal Website published at [here](http://bingjiesun.github.io/)

-Might do it in Ruby
+might do it in Ruby（💩

 We'll see